PUT-JUG/proj-mp/src/Topic 1 - Introduction and RGB-D Data.md

 We have to use the NEAREST method, otherwise, there are depth values, that never were there in the first place.

 # DIY Task 1
-Download dataset from (you should have downloaded it earlier, so it is probably already on your PC): https://chmura.put.poznan.pl/s/SnJSLZYvvxX6gaI
+Download the dataset from (you should have downloaded it earlier, so it is probably already on your PC): https://chmura.put.poznan.pl/s/SnJSLZYvvxX6gaI

 Prepare simple classification CNN (you can choose the framework, although [PyTorch](https://pytorch.org/) is suggested) using only the depth images.
 Separate the dataset to train and validation subsets.